Here are some impartial tips for choosing the right irrigation consultant for your project.

 Consultants go further with an irrigation project than a designer, in that the consultant is usually responsible for more than just the irrigation design and specifications.
-Their additional “value added” services may include master planning, water use and supply studies, system evaluations, pump system design, alternative water supply analysis, on-site staking, and observation of installation to insure the use of the specified materials and approved installation procedures.
+Their additional “value-added” services may include master planning, water use and supply studies, system evaluations, pump system design, alternative water supply analysis, on-site staking, and observation of installation to ensure the use of the specified materials and approved installation procedures.

 Impartial and independent.

-When looking for an irrigation consultant you want someone who is independent.
-By this I mean someone whose income is derived solely from professional fees.
+When looking for an irrigation consultant, you want someone independent.
+By this, I mean someone whose income is derived solely from professional fees.
 An independent consultant will not have any product ties to a manufacturer or distributor and will be able to effectively supervise installation, as they will not have any association with the contractor, much like the Landscape Architect.
-They are paid by the client and therefore look out for the clients’ interests, while being fair to all parties involved.
+They are paid by the client and therefore, look out for the clients’ interests while being fair to all parties involved.
 Keep in mind that not all irrigation consultants are necessarily independent.
-There are instances where some irrigation equipment distributors feel it necessary to have their own in-house consulting companies in order to be able to sell their products.
+There are instances where some irrigation equipment distributors feel it necessary to have their own in-house consulting companies to be able to sell their products.

 Experience is a relative term.
-However an irrigation consultant should have a broad variety of projects within the various fields of application.
-For example sports turf or golf courses, amenity landscapes and agriculture.
-Various water supply types like potable supply, desalinated supply, TSE and grey water.
+However, an irrigation consultant should have a wide variety of projects within the various fields of application.
+For example, sports turf or golf courses, amenity landscapes and agriculture.
+Various water supply types like potable supply, desalinated supply, TSE and greywater.

-Using an irrigation consultant who has spent time as a contractor is most certainly beneficial as they have a good understanding of the problems that are experienced on site and are able to anticipate problems before they arise.
+Using an irrigation consultant who has spent time as a contractor is most undoubtedly beneficial as they have a good understanding of the problems that are experienced on-site and can anticipate issues before they arise.

-A consultant with international experience is also a valuable ally to have on your team as they are able to apply their experience to a wider variety of project types.
+A consultant with international experience is also a valuable ally to have on your team as they can apply their expertise to a wider variety of project types.
 They are also able to adapt to other cultures quickly and easily.